American Council for Capital Formation: Former Staff

 George "David" Banks served as executive vice president at the ACCF.
 Before his position at ACCF, Banks was a senior adviser to President George W. Bush on international climate change and then a deputy director of the nuclear energy program at the Center for Strategic & International Studies.
 In 2017, he served as Special Assistant for International Energy and Environment at the National Economic and National Security Councils in the administration of President Donald Trump.

 At ACCF, Banks has been a strong advocate for energy free trade and constructive U.S. engagement with China.
 "China-bashing in the context of U.S. energy policymaking will only cause Beijing to become more stubborn in the South China Sea and more aggressive in locking up energy supplies around the globe,” he wrote in November 2015.
 He has also been critical of the Renewable Fuel Standard (RFS), writing in The Washington Times in February 2016 that "The RFS has plagued the country for years by jacking up food and fuel costs.
 What’s more, it’s outdated and offers zero environmental benefits.
 Congress should nix this standard before it wreaks more havoc on the country."

 In 2018, Banks spoke in support of the Paris climate agreement, calling it "a good Republican agreement".

-Funding

-The council is funded by contributions from foundations, corporations, trade associations, and individuals.
-But declines to be more specific.